Power of Appointment

-I have been drafting trusts and estate plans for clients in Las Vegas for over twenty-five years.
+I have been drafting trusts and estate plans for clients in Las Vegas for over thirty years.
 I have an LL.M.
 (Master of Laws) in Taxation in addition to a LL.M in Entertainment and Media Law, and I am a Certified Public Accountant (CPA), only licensed in Illinois.
 Discover what a comprehensive estate plan can do for your peace of mind.

 If you have questions about Power of Appointment please give me a call at 702-474-4500.
 A lot of my clients are out of the area or reside in a different state other than Nevada.
 I’ve helped clients who live in neighboring states like California.

 Please e-mail or call today to speak directly with me about your matter.